invisiblelab-dev/TamperGuard/README.md

 # TamperGuard Library

+TamperGuard is a modular I/O library that adds anti-tampering detection to existing applications at the filesystem level.
+This prototype uses FUSE to intercept operations like open, close, read, write, and truncate, and adds anti-tampering guarantees by computing an hash of the file data and storing it in a separate storage backend.
+On every file access, the hash is computed again and compared to the stored hash.
+If the hashes do not match, a log message is written alerting the user to a possible tampering detection.

+The storage backend can be specified in the configuration file.
+There are three given options: local storage, IPFS storage, and a Solana blockchain.
+The latter, is not yet tested in a real case scenario due to its performance limitations and is only briefly mentioned in the TamperGuard paper.
+The library that is reponsible for the storage services integration is invisible-storage(https://github.com/invisiblelab-dev/invisible-storage), which has bindings to C in invisible-storage-bindings(https://github.com/invisiblelab-dev/invisible-storage-bindings).
-TamperGuard is part of a bigger project with a lot of features that will soon be published in different academic papers.
-This README first focus on a quick start guide on how to run the TamperGuard prototype with the configurations used in the submitted paper, with the same testing scripts.

-The rest of the README will focus on the other features of the project that are on testing at the moment.
+TamperGuard is part of a bigger Modular I/O project with additional layers and features that will be published soon.
+This repository focuses on a quick-start guide for running the TamperGuard prototype with the configurations used in the submitted paper, including the same testing scripts.
+The rest of the repository covers other features that are currently in progress.

 ## Quick Start Guide for TamperGuard
 Make sure you have the following packages installed: